Animal Care

 At Maple Leaf, we work hard to keep our animals healthy and safe from disease through comprehensive care managed by veterinarians and through our biosecurity practices that provide strong protection against animal diseases entering our operations.

 When a disease has never occurred within Canada or when significant time has passed since it was detected, it is considered a Foreign Animal Disease.
-When it is diagnosed within our borders, it must be reported to the World Organisation for Animal Health, which tracks animal diseases.
+When it is diagnosed within our borders, it must be reported to the World Organization for Animal Health, which tracks animal diseases.

-2023 Integrated Report
+Integrated Report

-We’re documenting and calculating all the changes we’re making.
-See our progress in our 2023 Integrated Sustainability Report.
+We’re documenting all the changes we’re making.
+See our progress in our latest Integrated Report.